|

 In the UK in 2000 there were 42 reported thefts from Museums and

-This means there is a one chance in sixty of a theft occurring in
+This all means there is a one chance in sixty of a theft occurring in

 |